PaperStrike/RippleTouch/README.md

 ## Usage

-First, [click here to download](https://github.com/PaperFlu/RippleTouch/releases/latest/download/RippleTouch.zip) the latest **RippleTouch.zip** asset directly, or go to [the release page](https://github.com/PaperFlu/RippleTouch/releases) to choose another version of it.
-Then extract the files to your project folder.
+Preparation: [Click here to download](https://github.com/PaperFlu/RippleTouch/releases/latest/download/RippleTouch.zip) the latest **RippleTouch.zip** asset directly, or go to [the release page](https://github.com/PaperFlu/RippleTouch/releases) to choose another version of it.

+### Install

+First, extract **Ripple.js** to wherever you want.

 Second, add attribute `[Ripple]` to select the elements which has the effect.
 Example: